-Author should first register as Author and/or is offered as Reviewer through the following address: http://ejournal2.undip.ac.id/index.php/bcrec/about/submissions#onlineSubmissions
+Author should first register as Author Role and may be offered as Reviewer through the following address: https://ejournal2.undip.ac.id/index.php/bcrec/about/submissions#onlineSubmissions

-Author should fulfil the form as detail as possible where the star marked form must be entered.
-After all form textbox was filled, Author clicks on “Register” button to proceed the registration.
+The author should fulfill the form as detail as possible where the star marked form must be entered.
+After all form textbox was filled, Author clicks on “Register” button to proceed with the registration.
 Therefore, Author is brought to online author submission interface where Author should click on “New Submission”.
 In the Start a New Submission section, click on “’Click Here’: to go to step one of the five-step submission process”.
-The following are five steps in online submission process:
+The following are five steps in the online submission process:

-After this submission, Authors who submit the manuscript will get a confirmation email about the submission.
-Therefore, Authors are able to track their submission status at anytime by logging in to the online submission interface.
-The submission tracking includes status of manuscript review and editorial process.
+After this submission, the Authors who submit the manuscript will get a confirmation email about the submission automatically.
+Therefore, Authors are able to track their submission status at any time by logging in to the online submission interface.
+The submission tracking includes a status of manuscript review and editorial process.

 10. Manuscript Preparation Guidelines

 The paper will be published in BCREC journal after the peer-reviewed process and decided as “Accepted” by Editors.
 The final paper layout will be reproduced by Editorial Office of BCREC journal.
 The final paper layout in PDF type, known as “Uncorrected Proof” should be corrected by Author.
 The final corrected proof will be published first in “Article In Press” or "In Progress" pre-issue.

 According to Engelmore and Morgan , manuscript content should, in general, be organized in the following order: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Materials and Methods; Results and Discussion; Conclusions; Acknowledgments; and References.
 Manuscript document submitted to this journal (in one MS Word or PDF file) should be arranged as follow: